-- The department will continue working with the National Capital Authority, in consultation with the National Memorial Advisory Group, to develop and conduct a new design procurement and selection process. - In October 2020, the National Memorial Advisory Group was appointed, comprising lived experience advocates and experts, to assist the Department and the National Capital Authority to establish the Memorial, including ensuring the design brief reflects what is important for survivors. - In November 2020, the department undertook a national consultation process via an online survey to give all Australians, particularly people with lived experience of institutional and other forms of child sexual abuse, an opportunity to share their views on the National Memorial (Consultation Summary Report).
+- The department will continue working with the National Capital Authority, in consultation with the National Memorial Advisory Group, to establish the National Memorial. - In October 2020, the National Memorial Advisory Group was appointed, comprising lived experience advocates and experts, to assist the Department and the National Capital Authority to establish the Memorial, including ensuring the design brief reflects what is important for survivors. - In November 2020, the department undertook a national consultation process via an online survey to give all Australians, particularly people with lived experience of institutional and other forms of child sexual abuse, an opportunity to share their views on the National Memorial (Consultation Summary Report).
 In early 2024, the National Memorial Advisory Group were consulted to confirm the Memorial intent, core values and features obtained through the 2020 public consultation process were still relevant.